Levitik/postgresqlRepl/README.md

 sudo apt -y install postgresql-17
 ```

-### .Check PostgreSQL status and start it if needed
+### Check PostgreSQL status and start it if needed
 ```
 systemctl status postgresql@17-main.service
 sudo systemctl start postgresql@17-main.service
 ```

 ### Server settings
+The below conf set the wal level to logical and the IP address the publisher instance is listening on
 ```
 sudo vim /etc/postgresql/17/main/postgresql.conf
 	listen_addresses = 'IP of publisher' #What IP address(es) to listen on